Russian spy ship directed lasers at UK military pilots, Defence Secretary says

 The Russian spy ship Yantar is operating on the edge of UK waters and has directed lasers at pilots of surveillance aircraft monitoring its activities, the Defence Secretary has said.

-John Healey said Britain “is ready” if the ship heads south in a warning to Russian President Vladimir Putin.
+John Healey said Britain “is ready” to respond if the ship heads south, in a warning to Russian President Vladimir Putin.

 “That Russian action is deeply dangerous.
-And this is the second time this year that this ship, the Yantar, has deployed to UK waters.
+This is the second time this year that this ship, the Yantar, has deployed to UK waters.

-“So, my message to Russia and to Putin is this: We see you.
-We know what you’re doing.
-And if the Yantar travels south this week, we are ready.”

 “It isn’t just a naval operation.
 It’s part of a Russian programme driven by what they call the Main Directorate of Deep-Sea Research, or GUGI, and this is designed to have capabilities which can undertake surveillance in peacetime and sabotage in conflict.”